Michael Comyn: Political career

 In 1926 he became a founder member of Fianna Fáil and in 1928 he was elected as one of six Fianna Fáil Senators to the Free State Seanad under the leadership of Joseph Connolly for three years.
-He served as senator between 1928 and 1936 and was vice-chairman of the house (1934–36).
+He served as senator between 1928 and 1936 and was Leas-Chathaoirleach (deputy chairperson) of the house (1934–1936).
 "He was a keen debater, he was a hard-working and able legislator, if unforgiving of political opponents.
 On de Valera's accession to power, he expected to be made attorney general but was passed over in favour of Conor Maguire."

 In 1931 he was re-elected for nine years.
 After the 1934 Seanad election, there was a contest on 12 December 1934 to decide who would be elected Cathaoirleach.
 Senator MacKean was absent for the vote but all other members were present.
 General Sir William Hickie chaired the election.
 The two candidates were the outgoing Cathaoirleach, Thomas Westropp Bennett, and the Fianna Fáil candidate, Comyn.
 Neither of the two candidates voted and so fifty-six Senators voted in the election, which resulted in a tie of twenty-eight votes each.
 Westropp Bennett received the votes of all twenty-one members of Fine Gael and seven independents.
-Comyn received the votes of his eighteen Fianna Fáil colleagues, all the votes of the seven Labour Party Senators and the votes of three independents: Sir Edward Bellingham, 5th Baronet, Thomas Linehan and Laurence O'Neill.
+Comyn received the votes of his eighteen Fianna Fáil colleagues, all the votes of the seven Labour Party Senators and the votes of three independents: Sir Edward Bellingham, Thomas Linehan and Laurence O'Neill.
 Hickie then gave his casting vote for Westropp Bennett saying he would have done so had he had the opportunity in the division.
 The following week, however, Comyn defeated the outgoing Leas-Chathaoirleach, Michael F. O'Hanlon of Fine Gael, by twenty-six votes to twenty-five.

 In 1932 he took a successful action against de Valera's government for the recovery of £20,000 of IRA fund.

 On 24 February 1936, he resigned his seat in the Seanad as he had been appointed a judge on the Eastern Circuit Court.
 He died in 1952 aged 81 years.